App Rejected for Guideline 4.3(b) — Design Spam (2026)

 • Shipped a different interaction modality (voice-first when competitors are text-first).

-What does NOT clear 4.3(b): theme color, font, splash screen, new icon, rearranged tab order.
+What does NOT clear 4.3: theme color, font, splash screen, new icon, rearranged tab order, spelling fixes, or changing a few characters of source.
+Reviewers explicitly re-reject these.

 Step 3: Ship the change and document it

 In Xcode, build a new binary that demonstrates the differentiation feature on first launch — not buried in settings.
-Update screenshots and the App Store description to lead with the new feature.
+Update screenshots and the App Store description to lead with the new feature so the reviewer sees it without hunting.

 Step 4: Write Reviewer Notes that engage the guideline